Prospects for localising Planet 9 with a future Uranus mission: Methods

 The reliability of our analysis is limited by two main factors.
 Firstly, the simplistic model of the solar system, which only includes the gravitational field of the outer planets and the Sun.
 As mentioned in \citep{kuiper}, smaller objects such as dwarf planets, larger moons or a Kuiper belt with mass at the level of 0.02 $M_\oplus$ should in principle be taken into account to accurately model the effects of P9's gravitational field in the solar system.
 Nevertheless, the trajectory reconstruction method offers an unique advantage with respect to ranging measurements taken in planetary orbit; the heliocentric radius of the spacecraft changes significantly throughout its cruise in the outer solar system.
 Most confounding gravitational influences will therefore present a clear time dependence, becoming weaker or stronger as the spacecraft travels from $\sim$5 to 20AU.
 On the other hand, P9's gravitational field will produce an almost constant acceleration throughout the mission's trajectory, a very clear signature unique to distant objects.
 Secondly, our treatment of the radio link noise is similarly simplistic, based primarily on a frequency-independent Allan deviation.
 In reality, one should include individual models of the various astrophysical and mechanical noise sources, and explicitly exclude data gaps caused by solar conjunctions \citep[see e.g.][]{armstrong}.
 We attempted to model such effects by exploring the consequence of ranging data sparsity, finding that the localisation does indeed degrade when only infrequent ranging data is available (see Figure \ref{fig:uncert_vs_sigma}).
 Nevertheless, we have found that even mild improvements in the Allan deviation with respect to \textit{Cassini}-era technology will have drastic consequences on the constraining potential of the mission.
 Considering 30 years of technological developments, such improvements are realistic \citep[see e.g.][]{optic0,2021Genova}, provided they become one of the mission priorities (see \citetalias{zwick2022} for a more thorough discussion).

+In addition to the data collected during the cruise time, Planet 9's gravitational effect can potentially be studied in orbit around Uranus.
+Indeed it has been shown \citep{euro} that if orbiting along wide elliptical trajectories, Planet 9 can have a measurable impact on the spacecraft trajectory.

-We believe that our work reliably showcases the potential of a PUM to constrain P9's position and mass with unprecedented precision, in addition to the possibility of detecting gravitational waves (\citetalias{soyuer2021}) and constraining the local dark matter content in the solar system (\citetalias{zwick2022}).
+We believe that our work reliably showcases the potential of a PUM to constrain P9's position and mass with unprecedented precision, in addition to the possibility of detecting gravitational waves (\citetalias{soyuer2021}), constraining the dark matter content in the solar system (\citetalias{zwick2022}), and dynamically measuring Uranus' angular momentum via the Lense-Thirring effect affecting the Uranian orbiter \citep{euro}.

 The mentioned results can serve as motivation to focus on collecting and analysing the high-quality ranging data from the prospective Uranus Orbiter and Probe mission.